Felixfys/Projects/Credit_Card_Data_Analysis/README.md

-# Credit Card Data Analysis with SQL
+# Credit Card Attrition Analysis

-This project contains SQL queries for analyzing credit card customer data.
+This project is aimed at analyzing credit card customer data and determining factors related to attrition rate.

+## Data Source

+The data used in this analysis is from public domain datasets (CC0 license) available on Kaggle.

 ## Queries